 Mostly the same blocks as before but adding in a 'Toggle List' block here to organize and display my Qualitative and Quantitative research findings.
 The great thing about the Toggle List is that you can also add other blocks to it.

 The little mood board I've created here is just another 'Gallery Inline' block but this time I've turned off all the properties so all you see on the cards is the cover image.

 Jumping over to another case study, one of my favorite features in Notion is the ability to embed your live, interactive UI prototypes from Invision.
 To do that, all you need is the link to the prototype that you've created in Invision which you'll insert using 'Invision' block.
 The viewer will be able to click through your entire prototype directly from your Notion page!

 Using the same drag and drop column technique as before, I've created some metric highlights and a few user testimonials to finish it off.

 And that's it!
 If you want to export this to another format you can find that option in the context menu at the top right of your Notion workspace.

 As you can see there is a limit to how much you can customize and 'design' the elements within Notion but those constraints are also what makes it so easy and quick to combine just a few different blocks into a very organized and powerful representation of your work and process.

-Want to copy all of my templates for free with just one click?
-Use the opt-in form below to send us your email and we'll send you the link!
+Want to copy all of my templates with just one click?
+Use the link below to purchase them for just $10.

 Remember, even more important than the layout or the format you choose to use for your portfolio is the content.
 So if you're interested in really mastering your UI/UX craft and building your case studies in real-time with an original product idea and guided mentorship come check our course at DesignerUp.co